ethereum/execution-apis/src/engine/paris.md

 6. Client software **MUST** return `-38002: Invalid forkchoice state` error if the payload referenced by `forkchoiceState.headBlockHash` is `VALID` and a payload referenced by either `forkchoiceState.finalizedBlockHash` or `forkchoiceState.safeBlockHash` does not belong to the chain defined by `forkchoiceState.headBlockHash`.

+7. Client software **MUST** process provided `payloadAttributes` after successfully applying the `forkchoiceState` and only if the payload referenced by `forkchoiceState.headBlockHash` is `VALID`.
+The processing flow is as follows:

-7. Client software **MUST** ensure that `payloadAttributes.timestamp` is greater than `timestamp` of a block referenced by `forkchoiceState.headBlockHash`.
-If this condition isn't held client software **MUST** respond with `-38003: Invalid payload attributes` and **MUST NOT** begin a payload build process.
-In such an event, the `forkchoiceState` update **MUST NOT** be rolled back.
+    1. Verify that `payloadAttributes.timestamp` is greater than `timestamp` of a block referenced by `forkchoiceState.headBlockHash` and return `-38003: Invalid payload attributes` on failure.

-8. Client software **MUST** begin a payload build process building on top of `forkchoiceState.headBlockHash` and identified via `buildProcessId` value if `payloadAttributes` is not `null` and the forkchoice state has been updated successfully.
+    2. If `payloadAttributes` passes all valdiation steps, begin a payload build process building on top of `forkchoiceState.headBlockHash` and identified via `buildProcessId` value.
 The build process is specified in the [Payload building](#payload-building) section.

+    3. If `payloadAttributes` validation fails, the `forkchoiceState` update **MUST NOT** be rolled back.

-9. Client software **MUST** respond to this method call in the following way:
+8. Client software **MUST** respond to this method call in the following way:
   * `{payloadStatus: {status: SYNCING, latestValidHash: null, validationError: null}, payloadId: null}` if `forkchoiceState.headBlockHash` references an unknown payload or a payload that can't be validated because requisite data for the validation is missing
   * `{payloadStatus: {status: INVALID, latestValidHash: validHash, validationError: errorMessage | null}, payloadId: null}` obtained from the [Payload validation](#payload-validation) process if the payload is deemed `INVALID`
   * `{payloadStatus: {status: INVALID, latestValidHash: 0x0000000000000000000000000000000000000000000000000000000000000000, validationError: errorMessage | null}, payloadId: null}` obtained either from the [Payload validation](#payload-validation) process or as a result of validating a terminal PoW block referenced by `forkchoiceState.headBlockHash`